 What are earwigs?

-Earwigs are not the dangerous creature that many people believe them to be.
+Earwigs are not the dangerous creature that many people in Baton Rouge believe them to be.
 Earwigs do not crawl into people's ears at night while they sleep.
 The myth associated with earwigs is entirely false.
 Earwigs are nuisance pests that, while annoying to deal with, do not use people’s ears to lay eggs.

 Earwigs have a long, slender body that is a reddish-brown color, and most species have wings.
 The pincer-like appendage (cerci) that extends off their abdomen is typically their most identifying feature.
 Their pincers are a vital part of their anatomy as they are used to catch prey and to defend against each other and other insects.
 Their pincers are not strong enough to cause harm to people.